LaWebcapsule/orbits/pages/cdk.md

 # How to use the cdk with Orbits

-You can see the result of this tutorial here :
+You can see the result of this tutorial here:

-# First step : have a stack constructor
+- First step: have a stack constructor

-# Second step : (optional) create a bootstrapAction
+- Second step: (optional) create a bootstrapAction

-# Third step : create a deployAction
+- Third step: create a deployAction

 ```typescript
 export class DeployMyStack extends CdkDeploy{